KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figure style="text-align:center">
 <img src="./figures/diffuse-sss.png"/>
-<figcaption>A simple, diffuse-only material (left) and a material that makes use of subsurface scattering (right).
+<figcaption><em>A simple, diffuse-only material (left) and a material that makes use of subsurface scattering (right).
 The base color of the diffuse material is set to the same color as the subsurface color of the subsurface scattering material.
-Due to the albedo mapping the final color of the object is very similar.</figcaption>
+Due to the albedo mapping the final color of the object is very similar.</em></figcaption>
 </figure>

 ## Phase Function